cmiski/PAIL_ASSIGNMENT-1/README.md

 ---

 The assignment has 3 parts:
-1. Hello World – A simple assembly program that prints "Hello, World!".
+1. Hello World – An assembly program that prints "Hello, World!".
-2. GDB use – Running GDB to debug the hello program.
+2. GDB use – Running GDB to debug the program.
 3. Print Name & Surname – Prints my name on the first line and my surname on the second line.

 ---